LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 Human
 ## Mistress
 ### Description
-A seemingly important lady of Brokvar, her connection to the city and its people is murky but she seems to hold power over those around.
+A seemingly important lady of Brokvar, her connection to the city and its people is murky but she seems to hold power over those around her.
 ### Highlights

 ### Class